-This strategy, which lays down objectives and criteria for Government debt management during the period 2017-2021, is presented on the basis of the fiscal plan in accordance with the Article 38 of the Act on Public Sector Finances, no. 123/2015.
+This strategy, which lays down objectives and criteria for Government debt management during the period 2018-2022, is presented on the basis of the fiscal plan in accordance with the Article 38 of the Act on Public Sector Finances, no. 123/2015.
 The strategy is to be presented annually.
-This year, for the first time, the Medium-Term Debt Management Strategy covers a horizon of five years, and it is based on the three-year strategies that have been presented since 2011.
+The Medium-Term Debt Management Strategy is presented over a horizon of five years and is based on the previous Strategy, issued in autumn 2016.

-The Medium-Term Debt Management Strategy 2017-2021 (MTDS) lays down the government's plans for financing its activities during this period.
+The Medium-Term Debt Management Strategy 2018-2022 (MTDS) lays down the government's plans for financing its activities during this period.
 The aim is to map out a clear debt management policy with quantitative targets.
 The strategy thereby creates a framework for debt management measures, and its principal objective is to ensure that the Treasury's financing need and payment obligations are met at the lowest possible cost that is consistent with a prudent risk policy.
 It is also intended to encourage further development of efficient primary and secondary markets for domestic Government securities.